Brent Decommissioning Process

 Shell has been working for years on the long-term planning necessary to stop production and subsequently decommission the Brent Field.
 Production from Brent Delta stopped in December 2011 and both Alpha and Bravo in November 2014.
 Production from Charlie is expected to stop within the next few years.

-As operator of the Brent field, Shell is required to submit a Decommissioning Programme to Department for Business, Energy and Industrial Strategy (BEIS).
-The programme will include detailed recommendations for closing down and making safe the four platforms and subsea infrastructure of the Brent field.
-These recommendations will be the result of eight years of engineering studies, expert input, consultations and scientific assessments, including extensive discussions with more than 200 non-governmental organisations, academia and local communities.
-This comprehensive programme of stakeholder consultation reflects one of the major lessons learnt from the decommissioning of Brent Spar two decades ago.
+As operator of the Brent Field, Shell is required to submit a Decommissioning Programme to the Department for Business, Energy and Industrial Strategy (BEIS).
+The programme includes detailed recommendations for closing down and making safe the four platforms and subsea infrastructure of the Brent Field.
+These recommendations are the result of over 10 years of engineering studies, expert input, consultations and scientific assessments, including extensive discussions with more than 180 organisations including non-government organisations, academia, fishermen and local communities.
+This comprehensive programme of consultation reflects one of the major lessons learnt from the decommissioning of Brent Spar two decades ago.